process-analytics/bpmn-visualization-examples/examples/custom-interaction/select-elements-by-bpmn-kind/README.md

 ```

 The returned array contains elements for both BPMN kinds.
-If you want to process the BPMN Kinds differently, you can filter the array as in the following if you first
+If you want to process the BPMN kinds differently, you can filter the array as in the following if you first
 want to manage `End Events`.

 ```javascript